ando-andy/CleanArchitecturePractice/README.md

-#  The goal of this practicing
+#  The goal of this practice
 ### Comprehension and implement of

 　   1. Reactive Programming